 Two Detroit Public Schools adult learning centers offer high school completion programs.
 Students take accelerated classes at high school campuses to earn the credits needed to get their diplomas.

 English as a Second Language (ESL) Programs

-Certificate and associate degree programs for adult students in business information technology include general education foundation courses and occupationally specific courses.
-Areas of occupational focus include desktop publishing, Web design, marketing and e-commerce.
+The Associate of Arts and Associate of Applied Science business administration programs for adult students include general education foundation and specific occupational courses.
+Areas of occupational focus include computer applications in business, Web design, marketing and accounting.